rsvp/chess/README.md

 * A master looks at every move he would like to make, especially the impossible ones.
 * A master must envisage himself as a cross between an ascetic monk and a beast of prey.
 * A modest little move may embarrass your opponent more than the biggest threat.
-* A passed pawn increase in strength as the number of pieces on the board diminishes.
 * A passed pawn increases in strength as the number of pieces on the board diminishes.
 * A passion for sacrifices is part of a chess player's nature.
 * A pawn, separated from his fellows, will seldom make a fortune.